Tips for students entering Cornell

 Getting ready to move!

 If you’ve been accepted as a new student at Cornell, congratulations!
 We’re excited to meet you soon.
-Make sure you complete the items on the “new student checklist” early.
-You can find the list on Cornell’s website here.
+Make sure you complete the items on the “new student checklist” for graduate students.

 If you are an international student moving to Ithaca, this page can help you make the transition.